 The American Fisheries Society has developed a variety of guidelines and toolkits to help Units grow and maintain themselves effectively.
 If you are a new Unit leader, check out the Unit Leaders Guide for a start, and be sure to investigate the resources available for ensuring appropriate bylaws changes, meeting conduct, change of officers, and many other technicalities of running a Unit successfully.

 Need help with committee and volunteer organization?
 Trouble with funding?
-Check out the guidelines on running a trade show or silent auction.
+If you’re looking to start a new Chapter, Section or Student Subunit, make sure you refer to the guidelines provided.
 There are tons of tools here for you to use in your AFS Unit!

 Unit Leaders Guide